Source code for gcsfs.core

 from fsspec.implementations.http import get_client

-from fsspec.utils import setup_logging, stringify_path
+from fsspec.utils import other_paths, setup_logging, stringify_path

 from . import __version__ as version